 No one's ever said that Schiavio hasn't put a lot of effort into his scheme, nor that the idea of a MLM-driven online poker room is destined to fail.
 With the free-spending Barnes at the rudder, All In Poker still seems a long shot at best, particularly if one of its stocks in trade is to alienate its own network, as happened in mid-2006.
 But that brings us to one last little wrinkle in All In Poker's velvet-lined murk.

 All In Poker advertises itself as offering "51% rakeback" to its players, but that's not strictly true.
-The commissions paid also depend on several other considerations, and only in the instance that all conditions were perfectly met by all participants would the 51% --- or anything close to it --- ever be paid.
+The commissions paid also depend on several other considerations, and only in the instance that all conditions were perfectly met by all participants would the 51% (or anything close to it) ever be paid.

 The MLM portion of All In Poker after its rebirth consists of "members" and "super affiliates."
-A member must play a set number of raked AIP bonus hands, 750, during a given period (monthly) to qualify for full repayment of generated rakeback, as generated by the other members in his own downline.
+A member must play a set number of raked AIP bonus hands, 750, during a given period (monthly) to qualify for full repayment of generated rakeback as generated by the other members in his own downline.
 And if you sign up, play only for yourself and don't sign up other members, you get zero rakeback.
 The only way one can qualify to receive full rakeback without playing the 750 raked hands monthly is by doing 100 direct player signup/referrals themselves, a rather sharp increase over the five players one would have in the level immediately below his own part of the MLM pyramid.
-The 95 others are pushed down to lower spots in the pyramid based on the "waterfall" effect, as touted in All In Poker's online brochure and e-movie.
+The 95 others are pushed down to lower spots in the pyramid based on the "waterfall" effect as touted in All In Poker's online brochure and e-movie.
 Only then, having signed up 100 others, does one qualify for the 100% share without playing the 750 hands; otherwise, it quickly slides down a scale to just 25% for no hands played, with the other 75% reverting to All In Poker.

-One can do a combination of both raked hands and other-player signups to achieve full, 100% payment status, but the nature of the pyramid itself then guarantees that every player at the bottom level, with no players below them, gets nothing back at all.
+One can do a combination of both raked hands and third-party signups to achieve full, 100% payment status, but the nature of the pyramid itself then guarantees that every player at the bottom level, with no players below them, gets nothing back at all.
 And there's another point as well, for those that do sign up other players and somehow qualify for "100%."
 100% of what?
 Of the 51% of generated rake targeted to be repatriated to the players, it has to be distributed back across the levels above.
 Here's the commission table describing how the rake generated by a given player is distributed to the players above:

 Level # (Max. # members) % Commission